 Consumer Fraud Lawyers

-The United States government and all state governments have consumer protection laws to protect you against many forms of fraud and unfair business practices.
-The Federal Trade Commission (FTC) is the main federal agency enforcing consumer protection laws.
-The FTC uses what it calls “industry guides” and trade regulations to define what an “unfair or deceptive” trade practice is.
+The local, state and federal government all have laws in place to protect the consumer against many forms of fraud and unfair business practices.
+The FTC is the main federal entity enforcing consumer protection laws.
+The FTC uses industry guidelines and trade regulations to identify what an unfair deception is and shares complaints with law enforcement in order to investigate and eliminate unfair business practices.
+The FTC uses industry guides and trade regulations to define what an “unfair” or “deceptive” trade practice is.

 - The person doing business with you made a false statement of “material fact” (a fact that was important to your transaction).